openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 Eval function receives test annotation information and folder that contains a model snapshot and label schema.

-The default metric measured is mAP and f1.
+The default metric measured is f1.

 In order to tune testing parameters such as confidence threshold, a various set of parameters can be updated via comand line.